Akarsh-Kapoor/PowerBI-Business-Intelligence-Dashboard/README.md

 ## 🌟 About Me

 Hi, I'm **Akarsh Kapoor** — a Data & Analytics professional passionate about solving business problems through technology, automation, and data-driven insights.

-This project was built as part of my journey to better understand how APIs, databases, cloud platforms, and automation workflows work together in real-world enterprise environments.

 My interests include:

 - Data Analytics & Business Intelligence